centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 ## Configuring Canopsis

-You will need to configure your Canopsis server to receive data from Centreon.
+You will need to configure your Canopsis host to receive data from Centreon.
 Refer to the [Canopsis user guide](https://doc.canopsis.net/guide-utilisation/menu-administration/droits/) , in particular check if creation, reading and deletion rights are activated.
 See the following documentations:
 * [rights administration](https://doc.canopsis.net/guide-utilisation/menu-administration/droits/)